{{quoteList ? quoteList.length : 0}}

 When a higher performance neodymium magnet is required and the available space for the magnet is limited and cannot be increased, then a higher grade should be used.
 Otherwise, using two N42 magnets will be more advantageous than using one N52 magnet.

-The following is a table about the neodymium magnet grades and their magnetic properties for your reference.
+The following is a table about the details of neodymium magnet grades and their magnetic properties for your reference.
+You can check Stanford Magnets for more details and tables.

 Neodymium Magnet Grades